mhuzaifadev/deep-learning-masterclass/README.md

 - 👯 Open to opensource contributions
-- 💬 Ask me about anything in Ai
+- 💬 Ask me about anything in Ai & related
 - ✉️ Reach me at mhuzaifadev@gmail.com for contact
 - 💼 LinkedIn: https://linkedin.com/in/mhuzaifadev